Unusual Malaysian Drinks You Want To Try

 After cooling down, the liquid will firm into a jelly-like consistency.

-Cincau is topping for Malaysian desserts or added to other beverages such as soy milk, iced teh Tarik, and Sirap Bandung.
+Cincau is a topping for Malaysian desserts or added to other beverages such as soy milk, iced teh Tarik, and Sirap Bandung.

 Cincau drink is also sold in cans.

-Soya Cincau aka Michael Jackson (soy drink with grass jelly)
+Soya Cincau, aka Michael Jackson (soy drink with grass jelly)

 Only in Malaysia will you hear somebody order a glass of Michael Jackson!

-Malaysians named the drink after MJ because of his song “Black and White,” which refers to the drink’s white cold Soya Milk with black Cincau (Grass Jelly).
+Malaysians named the drink after MJ because of his song “Black and White,” which refers to the drink’s cold white Soya Milk with black Cincau (Grass Jelly).

-Alcoholic Drink in Malaysia
+Alcoholic Drinks in Malaysia

-Alcohol is generally prohibited for Muslim consumers in the country, as Malaysia’s sharia law forbids Muslims from drinking alcohol.
+Alcohol is generally prohibited for Muslim consumers in the country, as Malaysia’s Sharia law forbids Muslims from drinking alcohol.

 Alcohol is mostly banned for Muslims in the states of Kelantan and Terengganu.

-While drinking alcohol is legal in Malaysia, driving under the influence of alcohol is illegal, and as a crime is strictly enforced.
+While drinking alcohol is legal in Malaysia, driving under the influence of alcohol is illegal and, as a crime, is strictly enforced.

 Being caught driving while intoxicated is punishable by immediate arrest and may result in extensive jail time.